sagemath/trac_to_gh/Issue 8452.md

    "I also took the chance to raise a warning if someone forgot to set the metaclass leading to a unpicklable class.
 Several bug have been found that way.
 I'll add a ticket for this."

 This ticket is about implementing Hivert's idea.

+For the record, here a the tickets about bugs caught this way:
+#8388, #8475.
+More have been caught on sage-combinat patch queue, before entering sage.

 Issue created by migration from https://trac.sagemath.org/ticket/8452